Simian-Web-Apps/simian-deploy-render/README.md

-# Deploy your Simian Web App
+# Deploy your Python Simian Web App on Render

 After developing and testing your Simian Web App locally, deployment to the web involves two main steps:
 1. Publishing the app to your audience on Simian Portal
 2. Deploying your Simian Web App Python code as a web service on a(ny) backend

 For evaluation purposes, a shared Simian Evaluation Portal is readily available.
-For deployment, [Render](https://render.com) offers convenient and free hosting Python code as a web service, directly from GitHub.
+For Python deployment, [Render](https://render.com) offers convenient and free hosting Python code as a web service, directly from GitHub.

+You can publish directly from this read-only GitHub repository to your own render.com web service.
+Alternatively fork this project on GitHub, and changes pushed to your GitHub repository will automatically be published to your onrender.com web service.

+> _**If you fork this repository, you should modify the github project url in this `readme.md` file in two locations to point to your GitHub repository:**_
+> 1. "Manual steps" step 1
+> 2. "Deploy to Render" button

-# Exammple app & adding your own
+# Example app & adding your own
 A simple Simian Web App `hello-world.py` example is included in this repository in the `apps` directory.
 The endpoint to this is example is `https://YOUR_SUBDOMAIN.onrender.com/hello-world`